katiasuya/audio-conversion-service/README.md

 ## Configuration

-To set the configuration parameters for the application, create a .env file at the root of the repository
-with the following environment variables:
+To set the configuration parameters for the application, set the following environment variables:

 [1]
 ```bash